-The Generation Planning Bond gives you the ability to enjoy tax deferred withdrawals from the capital you've built up and worked hard for over the years, as well as providing for your loved ones after you've gone.
+The Estate Planning Bond is designed for people who wish to reduce their inheritance tax (IHT) liability, but still need to receive an 'income' from their capital.
+It gives you the ability to enjoy tax-deferred withdrawals from the capital you've built up and worked hard for over the years, as well as providing for your loved ones after you've gone.

-UK Inheritance Tax (IHT1) is levied at 40% on the amount by which your estate exceeds £325,000, which is not otherwise being left to your spouse, civil partner or to charity.
-Whilst changes announced in the 2015 summer budget introduced provisions to provide inheritance tax relief for a person's home, these changes do come with several restrictions.
+UK IHT is levied at 40% on the amount by which your estate exceeds £325,000, which is not otherwise being left to your spouse, civil partner or to charity.
+Although there are provisions to provide inheritance tax relief for a person's home, these provisions do come with several restrictions.
 The freezing of the standard nil rate band until at least 2029/30 means that many estates could still be liable for IHT.

-So, if you are looking for an investment bond which could reduce your potential IHT bill whilst enabling you to take fixed withdrawals from your investment, then the Generation Planning Bond may be the investment for you.
+So, if you are looking for an investment bond which could reduce your potential IHT bill whilst enabling you to take fixed regular withdrawals from your investment, then the Estate Planning Bond may be the investment for you.

-HOW DOES THE GENERATION PLANNING BOND DO THIS?
+HOW DOES THE ESTATE PLANNING BOND DO THIS?

-- By allowing you to make a lifetime gift into trust, but retain the right to fixed regular 'income' payments that take the form of withdrawals of capital from the bond.
-These continue until your death or the bond value falls to zero. - > If you survive for seven years after making your gift into trust, the entire investment will be removed from your estate for IHT purposes.
-Further details regarding taxation are given in the 'What are the UK Tax Implications?' section of this document. - > If your death occurs within seven years of making the gift into trust, the estimated value of the 'income' payments should reduce the value of your gift for IHT purposes.
+- By placing your bond into a trust, which cannot be surrendered or the 'income' payments amended in any way during your lifetime, allowing you to retain the right to fixed regular 'income' payments that are made from withdrawals of capital from the bond.
+These continue until your death or the bond value falls to zero. - If you survive for seven years after making your gift into trust, the entire investment will be removed from your estate for IHT purposes.
+Further details regarding taxation are given in the 'What are the UK Tax Implications?' section of this document. - years of making the gift into trust, the estimated value of the 'income' payments should reduce the value of your gift for IHT purposes.
 If you apply on a joint basis the initial gift you each make is deemed to be half the value of the premium paid.
 The estimated value of the 'income' is then valued in accordance with each life and the value of the gift is reduced accordingly.
-This is in line with accepted HMRC practice. - > Any investment growth in the trust will immediately be outside of your estate for IHT purposes.
+This is in line with accepted HMRC practice. - Any investment growth in the trust will immediately be outside of your estate for IHT purposes.

-- You can select your beneficiaries by name or by category depending on the type of trust chosen, as well as how you would like the trust fund to be distributed after your death, without the need to include this in your will. - > After your death your trustees may wish to retain the bond for the future benefit of your beneficiaries to suit their longer term needs or tax position, or if the trust permits, for their own children or grandchildren. - Alternatively, your trustees may choose when to distribute the remaining trust fund to your beneficiaries.
+- You can select your beneficiaries by name or by category depending on the type of trust chosen, as well as how you would like the trust fund to be distributed after your death, without the need to include this in your will. - After your death your trustees may wish to keep the bond for the future benefit of your beneficiaries to suit their longer term needs or tax position, or if the trust allows, for their own children or grandchildren. - Alternatively, your trustees may choose when to distribute the remaining trust fund to your beneficiaries.
 As the bond is in trust there is no requirement to wait for probate if funds are required urgently.

-Your investment is used to purchase units in your chosen funds, thereby pooling your investment with those of investors with similar objectives.
+Your investment is used to purchase units in your chosen funds, which means your investments will be pooled with investors with similar objectives.
 This has the benefit of spreading the investment and administration costs.
 Permitted funds are available with a variety of risk profiles.